 During the shutdown period, the Company evaluated labor, marketing and other costs at its businesses so that, upon reopening, its properties could reopen with significantly lower operating costs.
 As a result, the Company's operating performance since reopening in mid-2020 has been stronger than pre-pandemic levels, despite business restrictions throughout its properties and certain pandemic-related additional costs.
-The extent to which the Company's financial and operating results in future periods may be affected by COVID-19, including the new Delta variant, will largely depend on future developments, which are highly uncertain and cannot be accurately predicted at this time.
-Significant uncertainties include the ability to operate; new information which may emerge concerning new strains of COVID-19 and their severity; vaccination rates among the population; the effectiveness of COVID-19 vaccines against the Delta variant; any additional actions imposed by governmental authorities to contain COVID-19 and the Delta variant or minimize its impact; increased operating costs and constraints to implement sanitation and social distancing requirements; increased costs for materials due to supply chain constraints; and general economic conditions, among others.
+The extent to which the Company's financial and operating results in future periods may be affected by COVID-19, including the Delta or other variants, will largely depend on future developments, which are highly uncertain and cannot be accurately predicted at this time.
+Significant uncertainties include the ability to operate; new information which may emerge concerning new strains of COVID-19 and their severity; vaccination rates among the population; the effectiveness of COVID-19 vaccines against variants; any additional actions imposed by governmental authorities (including the potential mandated vaccination or repeated testing of our employees) to contain or minimize the impact of COVID-19 and any variants; increased operating costs and constraints to implement sanitation and social distancing requirements; increased costs for materials due to supply chain constraints; and general economic conditions, among others.

-The disruptions arising from COVID-19 continued to impact the Company during the three- and six-months ended June 30, 2021.
+The disruptions arising from COVID-19 continued to impact the Company during the three- and nine-months ended September 30, 2021.
 The duration and intensity of this global health emergency and related disruptions are uncertain.
-While each of the Company's properties are currently open and operating restrictions eased during the second quarter of 2021, the current economic and regulatory environment in each of the Company's jurisdictions continues to evolve.
-For example, mask mandates for all employees and guests were re-introduced at our Nevada properties in July 2021 in compliance with recent orders from Nevada state government officials.
+While each of the Company's properties are currently open and operating restrictions further eased during the third quarter of 2021, the current economic and regulatory environment in each of the Company's jurisdictions continues to evolve.
+For example, mask mandates for all employees and guests were re-introduced at our Nevada properties in July 2021 in compliance with recent orders from Nevada state government officials and, in November 2021, new national rules were announced that would require employers with more than 100 employees to ensure their workers are vaccinated against COVID-19 or undergo weekly testing.
 The manner in which governments will react as the global and regional impact of the COVID-19 pandemic changes over time is uncertain, and such actions could significantly alter the Company's current operations.